Extravenger/OSEPlayground/README.md

 - `set SESSION <Session Number>`
 - `run`

-# TCP Port Redirection via powercat.ps1
+# TCP Port Redirection via powercat

 Mostly be used for NTLM Relay attacks when the authentication cannot reach our attacking machine, so the idea is to redirect it from a random host in the network (where we have admin privileges) to our attacking machine.